1800 United States presidential election: 1801 contingent election

 True or not, House Democratic-Republicans, who from the start of the 1800 campaign viewed Jefferson as their candidate for president and Burr for vice president, faced two abhorrent possible outcomes when the House met to vote: the Federalists could engineer a victory for Burr; or the Federalists could refuse to break the deadlock, leaving Federalist Secretary of State John Marshall as Acting President.
 Neither came to pass, however, chiefly due to Hamilton's energetic opposition to Burr.
-Hamilton embarked on a frenzied letter-writing campaign to get Federalist Representatives to switch votes.
-He urged the Federalists to support Jefferson because he was "by far not so dangerous a man" as Burr; in short, he would much rather have someone with wrong principles than someone devoid of any.
+Hamilton embarked on a frenzied letter-writing campaign to get Federalist Representatives to support Jefferson because he was "by far not so dangerous a man" as Burr; in short, he would much rather have someone with wrong principles than someone devoid of any.

 From February 11 to 17, the House cast a total of 35 ballots; each time eight state delegations voted for Jefferson, one short of the necessary majority of nine.

 On February 17, on the 36th ballot, Bayard changed his vote from Burr to no selection, joined by his allies in Maryland and Vermont.
 This changed the Maryland and Vermont votes from no selection to Jefferson, giving him the votes of 10 states and the presidency.
 The four representatives present from South Carolina, all Federalists, also changed their 3–1 selection of Burr to four abstentions.

 Due to the experiences of this and the previous election, sentiment for a new way of selecting the president and vice president rose significantly, resulting in the Twelfth Amendment.